mattporritt/moodle-search_elastic/README.md

 These setup steps are the same regardless of how you have setup the Elasticsearch service.

 1. Get the code and copy/ install it to: `<moodledir>/search/engine/elastic`
-2. This plugin also depends on *local_aws* get the code from `https://github.com/catalyst/moodle-local_aws` and copy/ install it into `<moodledir>/local/aws` (This is required regardless of how your Elasticsearch service is being supplied.)
-3. Run the upgrade: `sudo -u www-data php admin/cli/upgrade` **Note:** the user may be different to www-data on your system.
+2. Run the upgrade: `sudo -u www-data php admin/cli/upgrade` **Note:** the user may be different to www-data on your system.

 ## Moodle Plugin Setup
 Once you have setup an Elasticsearch service you can now configure the Moodle plugin.